 At the peak of my stress in London, I had Sciatica down my left leg, Shingles, back pain, Rosacea (face rashes), Seborrheic Dermatitis (scalp redness), and gained 30 pounds in two years.
 My doctors told me what I didn’t want to admit or deal with — my stress level was too high — and the physical repercussions would only recede once I relieved the source of the stress.
 Not surprisingly, all these have cleared up without meds since I retired.

 8. Find healthy ways to cope with stress.

 Work can be fun and gratifying.
 But it is work, after all.
-Whether you’re an introvert or extrovert, find ways to decompress and manage your stress in a healthy way.
+Whether you’re an introvert or an extrovert, find ways to decompress and manage your stress in a healthy way.

-Before I heard of introversion, I found over-eating and alcohol-binging.
+Before I had heard of introversion, I found over-eating and alcohol-binging.
 I used these loyal escapes throughout much of my career.
 Only late in my career was I able to replace these with a dose of exercise, downtime, reading, and quality family time as part of a healthy work/life balance.

 9. Find a role that’s right for you.

 I’m all for stretching one’s comfort zone.
 But if doing so makes your stress level untenable, and healthy coping skills still don’t help, perhaps it’s time to find a different role that best leverages your unique and wonderful skills.

 As a teen, I loved journalism — the writing, solitude, and creativity.
 However, I was steered into business for more “practical” and financial reasons.
 I had many great moments in my 30-year career and am thankful for the relationships I developed and the support I received.
 I’m also proud of our teams and what we accomplished.
 But I still wonder if a different role would have produced greater work/life balance, personal happiness, and the self-esteem that I searched for throughout much of my adult life.

 Do you ever struggle to know what to say?